 Accounting for solicitors

-Accounting for solicitors and legal professionals is a specialist area that requires expertise and an understanding of the sector.
+Accounting for solicitors and legal professionals is a specialist area that requires an understanding of rules and regulations in the sector.
 On this page you can access a range of articles, books and online resources providing quick links to Solicitors' Accounts Rules, practical guidance and background information.

 See our separate information on the amendment to FRS 5, UITF 40 and the taxation of professional firms and on accounting for limited liability partnerships (LLPs).